brotSchimmelt/websec_docker/README.md

 $ ./setup_docker.sh
 ```

-2. Start all docker containers with:
+2. Start all Docker containers with:

 ```shell
 $ docker-compose up -d
 ```
+*The script will set up the MySQL and mail account credentials as well as the port and proxy configurations.
+The installation option for phpMyAdmin can also be chosen during the setup process.*

 <br>

 **Manual Setup:** *(not recommended)*